free-free/pyblog/doc/localization_doc.md

 #
 ```
 2.helper function  for locale
-there is a localization helper function 'locale_translate(keys,**kw) in helper.py,you can use to access all your localization file
+#there is a localization helper function locale_translate(keys,**kw) in helper.py,
+#you can use to access all your localization file

 ```python
 from tools.helper import locale_translate
 locale_tranlate("message:register.email")